-Students who report to school daily for in-person instruction will receive instruction based on the District curriculum and follow the campus-designated schedule.
+Students who report to school daily for in-person instruction will be nearly all students.
+All in-person students will receive instruction based on the District curriculum and follow the campus-designated schedule.
 Students will be grouped in cohorts and remain in the same group throughout the day as much as possible.
 This will facilitate the provision of socio-emotional, and academic support to increase academic achievement.
 These students will also have the opportunity to participate in extracurricular activities, following District safety protocols and CDC recommendations.
 Grading will follow District procedures stated in the Grading and Reporting section above.